Mediating conditions for learning and studying: a research- and development project (MEDPED)

 Key research questions are:

-- Which parts of the programmes can be digitalized without loss of educational qualities?
+- Which parts of the program can be digitalized without loss of educational qualities?

-- How can leaders, teachers and students overcome obstacles to try out new technologies within teaching practices?
+- Under which conditions, can leaders, teachers and students overcome the obstacles they face?

 - How can ethical standards and professional judgment be exercised to facilitate study designs and educative processes beyond "what works"?